 photograph of a woman exiting a Rabbies Tours mini bus

-If it all seems to hard to organise, why not sign up to a Rabbie's organised tour, and let them take care of all the planning (and the driving!) for you?
-This tour departs Edinburgh and spends 2 days on Islay, which gets you to Bruichladdich or Bunnahabhain (depending on the day you travel), Kilchoman, Ardnahoe, Bowmore, Laphroaig, Lagavulin and Ardbeg.
+If it all seems to hard to organise, why not sign up to a Rabbie's tour, and let them take care of all the planning (and the driving!) for you?
+This tour departs from Edinburgh and heads to Oban for lunch on Day 1, before catching the evening ferry to Islay.
+Day 2 sees you visit Bowmore DistilleryKilchoman Distillery and Bunnahabhain Distillery.
+Then Ardbeg, Laphroaig and Lagavulin Distilleries on Day 3, before returning to Edinburgh on Day 4.

 Entrance to the Laphroaig Visitor Centre (Warehouse 1 is on the left)